Dan Gale

 Daniel James Gale (born 15 June 1989) is an English cricketer.
 Gale is a right-handed batsman who bowls slow left-arm orthodox.
 He was born in Tadworth, Surrey and educated at Glyn School in Epsom.

 While studying for his degree at Durham University, Gale made his first-class debut for Durham UCCE against Derbyshire in 2008.
 He appeared in six further first-class matches for the university, the last of which against in 2010 against Durham, by which time the university was playing as Durham MCCU following a change of name in 2010.
 In his five first-class matches, he scored 59 runs at an average of 48.33, with a high score of 37.
 With the ball, he took 9 wickets at a bowling average of 48.33, with best figures of 4/94.

 In 2008, he made a single List A appearance for the Marylebone Cricket Club against Bangladesh A. In this match, he scored an unbeaten single with the bat, while with the ball he bowled 9 wicket-less overs for the cost of 58 runs.

+Gale graduated from Durham in 2010 with a Bachelor of Arts degree in Sport.